wyda/solaredge_modbus/README.md

 # sun_edge_modbus
-modbus client to communicate with a sun edge device
+modbus client to communicate with a solaredge device